-MA Globalisation and Development
+MA Globalisation, Business and Development

 The global economy has experienced unprecedented shifts in economic power from West to East and rapid technological transformation, amid increasing turbulence and deep inequalities between and within countries.
+Businesses and the private sector are key in examining the impacts of globalisation in development.

 As globalisation evolves, the private sector is emerging as a critical actor in development.
 Businesses are the driving force for the economy and can help to promote sustainable economic growth and reduce poverty.
 Understanding the key challenges of globalisation, the role of businesses in achieving sustainable development and how development agencies should engage with them, are the key objectives of this MA course.